Echoes of a hairy black hole from gravitational decoupling: QNMs of the hairy black hole

 Fig.~\ref{V-alpha} shows the effective potential and the time-domain evolution for three values of $\alpha$.
 In the left panel, the peak of the effective potential becomes higher as $\alpha$ increases.
 At the same time, the peak moves to smaller $r_*$.
 The potential barrier is therefore stronger for larger $\alpha$.
 This means that the wave experiences a stronger trapping effect near the peak region.
 The right panel shows the semilogarithmic time-domain profiles.
 The three curves have a similar overall behavior.
 They all show a clear damped oscillation stage.
 The oscillation frequency increases with $\alpha$, which agrees with the larger real part of the quasinormal frequency.
 The decay rate also changes with $\alpha$, but the trend is not monotonic over the whole parameter range.
 In particular, the signal for $\alpha=0.404$ decays more slowly than that for $\alpha=0.1$, while the $\alpha=0.355$ case lies in between.
 This is consistent with the quasinormal frequencies, for which the magnitude of the imaginary part first increases slightly and then decreases in the large-$\alpha$ region.
 The non-monotonic behavior of the damping rate may be qualitatively related to the change in the horizon structure.
 For $\beta=0.2$, the three-root region is bounded by $\alpha \approx 0.357164$ and $\alpha \approx 0.404045$.
 However, the turning point of $|\mathrm{Im}\,\omega|$ appears already before the lower boundary of this region.
 The damping rate starts to decrease slightly before the lower boundary of the three-root region, and this decrease becomes more pronounced as $\alpha$ approaches and enters that region.
 This suggests that the horizon restructuring in the large-$\alpha$ regime contributes to the weakening of the damping, although it is not the sole origin of the effect.

 Notably, for $\beta=0.2$, when $\alpha$ exceeds the upper boundary value $\alpha \approx 0.404045$, the effective potential develops a double-peak structure.
 This structure is a necessary ingredient for the appearance of echo-like signals, because it creates a cavity between the two barriers and allows repeated partial reflections of the wave.
 Therefore, the region above this boundary provides a natural parameter window in which one may search for gravitational-wave echoes.
-However, this echo-supporting region should be distinguished from the strict weak-energy-condition sector unless the condition $r_H\ge \beta e^{1/4}$ is explicitly verified for the chosen parameters.